-Since public health has a wide range of specialties and areas of study, there are plenty of programs and/or concentrations to choose from.
+There are many opportunities available for those interested in receiving their graduate degree since public health is such a broad field of study.
 The most common graduate degree in the field is a Masters in Public Health (MPH).
 This degree prepares high-level professionals for the emerging need of achieving a healthier public and is an option for those interested in health and health care on a broader scale than provider-to-patient care.

 The above list is not a complete set of public health areas of study and many health-related programs can circle back to the public health field.
 Another thing to note is that some universities may have different names and degrees for their graduate-level programs or they may have an overarching program with concentrations.
 For example, occupational health may be called industrial hygiene, and epidemiology can be a Masters of Science degree or an MPH concentration - it all depends on the school and your decided focus area/passion.